Relative Generalized Rank Weight of Linear Codes and Its Applications to Network Coding: Derivation of the Main Theorems of Universal Error-Correction Capability

-The following subsections analyze the universal error correction capability of the nested coset coding scheme in the coherent system, and also analyze that of the lifting construction of the nested coset coding scheme in the noncoherent system.
+In this appendix, we first briefly review Silva et al.\@'s approach \cite[Section III]{Silva2009a}.
+Next, by using their approach, we analyze the error correction capability of the nested coset coding scheme over the coherent network coding system and derive \Thm{thm:errorcorrectioncap}.
+We finally extend the analysis to the noncoherent systems and also derive \Prop{prop:errorcorrectioncap_noncoherent}.
+Here we note that these derivations of theorems in \Sect{sect:errorcorrection} are natural generalizations of the work in \cite{Silva2009a} to the error correction of the nested coset coding scheme.